Bookworm-project/Docs/Extensions.md

 	cat ../../files/texts/input.txt | parallel  --block-size 1M --pipe ./tagAChunk.sh > metadata.txt
 ```

-This is clearly a bad idea, since it will break on other file storage techniques, we need to firmly define the `textStream` protocol for irregular bookworms, though, before this happens.
+This is clearly a bad idea, since it will break on other file storage techniques.
+Newer extension should use the protocol `bookworm tokenize text_stream`, or if you want whitespace-delimited tokens, `bookworm tokenize text_stream | book tokenize token_stream`.